LicenseRocks/rocksbot/README.md

 ## How does it work under the hood

-RocksBot's logic is uncomplicated and relies heavily on info provided via redis messages.
+RocksBot's logic is straightforward and relies heavily on info provided via redis messages.
 The bot subscribes to messages on specific channel and handles them basing on payload, which looks like that:

 - NFT purchase reward example:
   ```json